A special project designed to celebrate every baby born during Hull’s City of Culture year has kicked off today.

 ‘Born into a City of Culture’ is a project which involves taking a footprint of every baby born in the city during 2017 and using those prints to make an artwork.
 The project will last for 12 months, building up pictures of different trees through the seasons, with footprints forming the leaves and local midwives’ handprints acting as the supporting tree trunks.

-The artwork is the brainchild of Sallie Ward, Community Midwifery Sister for Hull and East Yorkshire Hospitals NHS Trust, and will involve both hospital and community midwives and midwifery assistants for the duration of the year.
+The artwork is the brainchild of Sallie Ward, Community Midwifery Sister for Hull University Teaching Hospitals NHS Trust, and will involve both hospital and community midwives and midwifery assistants for the duration of the year.
 She says:

 “2017 is going to be a very special year for the city, so I thought it would be great to try and mark this in some way for every baby born here.

 “Everyone who has a baby in Hull in 2017 will be invited to take part in this project, and that’s what I love about it; it’s so inclusive, even for people who wouldn’t ordinarily see culture or art as ‘their thing’.

 “My midwifery colleagues have already begun taking the first footprint impressions today, and both they and the new parents have been really keen to be involved as this will create something lasting and uplifting for the city.

 “In total, we expect somewhere in the region of 5,700 children to be born here in 2017.
 By taking part in the project, they will become part of something special straight away, and for their parents, it will be something for them to talk with their children about for many years to come.”

 Janet Cairns, Head of Midwifery for the Trust says:

 “Hull University Teaching Hospitals NHS Trust is one of the city’s biggest employers, so it’s great that our staff are getting actively involved in the City of Culture celebrations.